 In 2012, Campbell Elementary School took advantage of a unique opportunity to expand its hands-on, inquiry-based approach to education by converting a wet and swampy area of the schoolyard into a Wetlands Learning Lab.
-Here are some facts about the project:

 - A 250 sq. ft.
 Wildlife Study Zone encompasses an expanded springhead; the area where the water flows out of the ground.
 A fence to protect flora and fauna surrounds the area allowing for teacher supervised visits.
 Benches and boulder steppers are incorporated into the study zone to provide safe areas for observation and data collection.
 Amphibian eggs and other microorganisms from Long Branch Nature Center have been introduced into the habitat.

 - A Sand and Play area was created and edged with logs, stumps and boulders.